alimcodescalers/G8_testing/Environment_testing/performance testing/fio Testing readme.md

 username: perftestuser

 ```

-Now run the test script
+When the configfile is set you can run the FIO test script using
 ```
 jspython scripts/setup_test.py
 ```
-When the complete set up is done a user is created, a cloudspace is made, vm's are created, disks are mounted and FIO testing is has started.
+When the complete set up is done following actions are performed:
+1. user creation
+2. cloudspace is made
+3. vm's are created
+4. disks are mounted
+5. Start of FIO test
+6. Test results are posted to the repo

 *user information*
 username: perftest